Submodules¶

 dic.dic_utils module¶

-contains several utility functions used when analyzing DIC data, e.g. determining the step size,
+dic_utils contains several utility functions used when analyzing DIC data, e.g. determining the step size,

 going from pixel to millimeter coordinates, and determining deformations.